Turn Your Supermarket Tomato Sauce Into Something Special

 You don't have to go to Costco or Sam's Club for tomato sauce.
 You'll find a huge selection in most grocery stores and supermarkets.
 I'm sure you all have your favorites and I would stick with them.
 The idea is to take one of your favorite basic sauces and dress it up with some simple ingredient(s) to make it better.

 Our Favorite Doctored Sauce is Sausage Sauce

 One of our favorite doctored tomato sauces is what we call "sausage sauce".
-When the kids were little and I didn't feel like cooking, I would make sausage sauce, boil up some penne pasta and they loved it.
+When the kids were little and I didn't feel like cooking, I would make sausage sauce, and boil up some penne pasta and they loved it.
 I could even give it to them the next day for lunch.